frederic-perez/AmE-dictionary/data/idioms.md

 __behind our backs__ _Behind our backs they called us the Spic and the Mik._
 __behind the curtain__
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.
-__behind the scenes__ :seven: Without being widely known or attracting attention.
+__behind the scenes__ :nine: Without being widely known or attracting attention.
 Referring to the private portion of a venue, operation, or production, as opposed to the public part. _Let’s have a round of applause for all the people who worked behind the scenes to give us such a great event!_
 __behind the times__ Old-fashioned.
 __belie__ _v_
 __bell the cat__ To perform a daring act.